-You may never receive a demand letter or may receive before or after the underlying criminal case is resolved.
+You may never receive a demand letter or you may receive one before or after the underlying criminal case is resolved.
 The question of whether to pay is not always straightforward and often depends on the circumstances and timing.

 Can the retailer sue me?